South Africa Wine Country Getaway: Where to Stay, Sip Wine, and Dine

 Some standout Stellenbosch wineries include Kanonkop, Beyerskloof, and Simonsig.

-You go to Burgundy, France to taste exceptional Pinot Noir, Douro Valley, Portugal to taste Port, and Colchagua Valley to taste Carmenere.
-You get the point.
 If you are traveling to South Africa, you must taste their Pinotage!
 It’s a cross between Pinot Noir and Cinsault.

 Pinotage first gained international fame in 1991 when Kanonkop’s Pinotage won the Robert Mondavi Trophy for the Best Red Wine at the International Wine and Spirits Competition in London.
 Of course, we had to visit Kanonkop in Stellenbosch, and it did not disappoint!